-It’s why our burgers are made from 100% Irish beef, and we’re proud to work with over 12,000 farmers who are all approved by a nationally recognised farm assurance scheme, such as Bord Bia.
+Our burgers are made from 100% Irish beef, and we’re proud to work with over 9,000 farmers who are all approved by nationally recognised farm assurance schemes, such as Bord Bia.

 Influencing industry change

 We were founding members of the recognised industry forum, the European Roundtable for Beef Sustainability (ERBS), which is helping to shape beef sustainability in Europe.
-We will report on our progress through this forum.
 The four themes of work for the ERBS, which are supported by eight goals, are to: improve the environmental footprint of farming systems, to preserve the effectiveness of animal medicines in beef farming through the responsible use of antibiotics, to improve animal health and welfare, and to improve the resilience of farm businesses.

 In 2016, McDonald’s Ireland became the first foodservice company to achieve Origin Green certification.
 It’s the world’s only national food and drink sustainability programme.
 To achieve certification, our sustainability timelines and targets had to be verified to an independent standard.
 These included our commitments to sustainable sourcing and environmentally friendly operations.